 Choose your country to see the products for your location

-SALSA® digitalMLPA™ Probemix D007 Acute Lymphoblastic Leukemia detects copy number alterations in genes and chromosomal regions associated with acute lymphoblastic leukemia (ALL).
+NXtec D007 Acute Lymphoblastic Leukemia is a digitalMLPA assay that detects copy number variations in 73 genes and eight chromosomal regions associated with acute lymphoblastic leukemia (ALL).

 Specifications